matchang-dt/rl_env_PythonSuperMario/README.md

 * Changed fireball firing from a cool time system to a limit of two shots on screen
 * Disabled firing fireball during crouching
 * Enabled crouching jump
-* Made hitbox of Mario a bit narrower
+* Made hitbox of Mario a bit narrower (in general action games, hitbox is narrower than appearance)
 * Made enemies turn their direction when they contact another enemy
 * Enabled sliding during crouching after dush
 * Trajectry of fireballs